natlas/natlas/.github/ISSUE_TEMPLATE/feature_request_server.md

 ---
-name: Feature request
+name: Feature Request (Server)
-about: Suggest an idea for this project
+about: Suggest an idea for the Natlas Server
 title: ''
 labels: enhancement, server
 assignees: ''